-The Graduate Studies Office Suite is located in 253 of Cunningham Hall, with 253B being the graduate secretary's office and 253C being the graduate coordinator's office.
+The Graduate Studies Office Suite is located in 253 of Cunningham Hall, with 253B being the academic program coordinators office and 253C being the graduate coordinator's office.
+Though, for this academic year, Dr. Caldwell can be found in 114.
 The graduate coordinator is the faculty member that oversees the BSCI graduate program.

 The Graduate Studies Office is responsible for the departmental interactions involving graduate students.
 This includes examination of files for students seeking admission, departmental graduate assistantships, processing of paperwork, and communication with the College of Arts and Sciences and Graduate Studies.
 There are specific events in your graduate career that are monitored, documented, and forwarded to other parts of the University by the Graduate Studies Office.
 (You need to keep track of what needs to be done when (this handbook will help), ask questions, and consult other sources of information (like the graduate catalog)).
-The Graduate Studies Office is also here to help you with any issues, e.g. professional, personal, etc.., that may arise during your time as a graduate student.
+The Graduate Studies Office is also here to help you with any issues, e.g., professional, personal, etc.., that may arise during your time as a graduate student.